-The digital health space — which includes everything from disease diagnostics and management, to health insurance built on a new tech infrastructure, to AI tools for drug discovery — has been growing quickly.
+The digital healthcare space — which includes everything from disease diagnostics and management, to health insurance built on tech infrastructure, to AI tools for drug discovery — has been growing quickly.

 We define digital health to include companies in the healthcare space that use technology and software as a key differentiator.
 Our analysis includes equity funding to private, active companies only.
 We exclude dead and acquired companies.